expo/expo/docs/versions/unversioned/guides/configuration.rst

     Color to fill the loading screen background
     6 character long hex color string, eg: ``'#000000'``

+   .. attribute:: hideExponentText

+    By default, Exponent shows some text at the bottom of the loading screen.
+Set this to ``true`` to disable.

 .. attribute:: appKey

  By default, Exponent looks for the application registered with the AppRegistry as ``main``.
 If you would like to change this, you can specify the name in this property.